apache/airflow/docs/tutorial_decorated_flows.rst

 variables.
 In turn, the summarized data from the Transform function is also placed into another Xcom variable which will then be used by the Load task.

-Contrasting that with Functional DAGs in Airflow 2.0 as shown below.
+Contrasting that with Decorated Flows in Airflow 2.0 as shown below.

-.. exampleinclude:: /../airflow/example_dags/tutorial_functional_etl_dag.py
+.. exampleinclude:: /../airflow/example_dags/tutorial_decorated_etl_dag.py
     :language: python
     :start-after: [START transform]
     :end-before: [END transform]